abarnert/itunesterms/README.md

 appscript with iTunes 10.6.3 (which has the same terminology as 10.6.1, but appscript and ASDictionary can no longer retrieve it).

+If you're affected by the change in iTunes 10.6.3, please consider filing a bug at http://bugreport.apple.com (see the OpenRadar bug under links for an example), to increase the changes of Apple doing something about it.

 tunes.py
 ========